jonathandash/jonathanpdash/content/authors/admin/_index.md

 I have expertise in forest management, remote sensing, and statistics.
 I have substantial experience of working in both academic research and commercial forestry where I turn my analytical skills to solving real world problems for a wide range of clients.
 I am an expert in sampling design and statistical modelling for forestry and have developed a wide range of forest growth and yield simulators for my client.
 I also have the technical skills to handle all aspects of remote sensing and have delivered many successful projects including lidar-based forest inventories, satellite monitoring of forest condition and land cover, and mapping of forest risks such as wildfire and forest pathogens.

-Take a look at my Projects tab and download my CV for more detail.
+Take a look at Projects tab and download my CV for more detail.

 If you need help on technical aspects of any projects please contact me.